setpixel/setpixel-blog/_posts/2014-05-29-drawing-a-story.markdown

 I bought a pen tablet display, the Wacom Cintiq 13, to draw my boards in Photoshop.
 Drawing and managing 1200 boards, the fewest number of shots in my movie, would take forever in Photoshop.
 I also wanted direct integration with my Fountain script.
 Having built drawing systems at least 4 times before, and having created a few Fountain visualization tools in Javascript, I felt pretty confident I could make a good storyboard tool from the ground up.

-<figure class="image-large"><div class="video-wrapper"><iframe src="//www.youtube.com/embed/G4Qi3yTqVNc?rel=0&amp;vq=hd720&amp;modestbranding=1&amp;showinfo=0&amp;autohide=1&amp;color=white&amp;autoplay=0&amp;controls=1&amp;loop=0" frameborder="0" allowfullscreen=""></iframe></div><figcaption class="image-caption">Demo of Storyboard Fountain in action.</figcaption></figure>
+<figure class="image-large"><div class="video-wrapper"><iframe src="//www.youtube.com/embed/g9rz0jaMhak?rel=0&amp;vq=hd720&amp;modestbranding=1&amp;showinfo=0&amp;autohide=1&amp;color=white&amp;autoplay=0&amp;controls=1&amp;loop=0" frameborder="0" allowfullscreen=""></iframe></div><figcaption class="image-caption">Demo of Storyboard Fountain in action.</figcaption></figure>

 ## How it works / Process

 Storyboard Fountain works with a Fountain screenplay file.
 Open it, and the entire script is displayed on the left of the file.
 Action, dialogue, and parenthetical lines are shown as elements, so you can create boards for every filmable line in the movie.
 In fact, you can have as many boards as you want per line, or even choose not to have a board, if it's not necessary.
 As you draw, each drawing tool you use is saved on its own layer.
 The images are saved in a folder next to your Fountain file on your hard drive.
 The reference to each board is saved in location in the Fountain file itself.
-As a result, you can use the Fountain editor of your choice to edit your script while maintaining integrity of the location of the storyboards.
+As a result, you can use the Fountain editor of your choice to edit your script while maintaining the integrity of the location of the storyboards.

 ### 1. Sketching out scenes from script

 Once you want to start visualizing the script, just go through a scene and start adding boards as you would imagine shooting the movie.
 Use the arrow keys, and press the "N" key to create boards.
 You can use a visualizer color (the pastel blues) to sketch out the shots with stick figures.
 Draw the least amount of information to get the the emotion out, to visualize the action.
 Step through the scene to see how well it's working.
 With even a couple boards, you can start to see a scene working.

 If you rough out a scene at a time, you can board a feature length movie in little time.
 At about 1 minute per board, it should take less than 20 hours.
-You can copy and paste boards which is an easy way to reuse shots and make small changes.
+You can copy and paste boards, which is an easy way to reuse shots and make small changes.

 ### 2. Going back and fleshing it out